-The Medieval Slavic Summer Institute
+Welcome to Medieval Slavic Summer Institute

 Applicants must be graduate students with a BA degree and with a reading knowledge of Cyrillic and of at least one Slavic language.
 Preference will be given to applicants with reading knowledge of Old Church Slavonic or some other pre-modern Slavic language.

-The HRL is the largest repository of medieval Slavic Cyrillic texts on microform in the world, and includes holdings from over 100 monastic, private, museum, and library collections of twenty-three countries.
+The HRL is the largest repository of medieval Slavic Cyrillic texts on microform in the world and includes holdings from over 100 monastic, private, museum, and library collections from twenty-three countries.
 There are over 6,000 Cyrillic manuscripts on microform in the HRL, as well as over 1,000 Cyrillic early pre-1800 printed books on microform.
 The holdings range from the eleventh to twentieth centuries, with a particularly strong collection of manuscripts from the fourteenth to sixteenth centuries.
 About half of the manuscripts are East Slavic, with much of the remainder South Slavic in provenience.
 Learn more about the HRL here.

 For further information on eligibility, credit, housing, or financial aid, please contact email@example.com.